 Whether it be a lake, river or ocean, you are only just a couple of hours from a body of water in Florida.
 Naturally, the sunshine state is full of seafood restaurants.
 One of the favorite meals prepared are Florida scallops.
 If you have the proper papers, location, knowledge and gear; you can seize the opportunity to catch scallops yourself.
-Scallop season is only just beginning for the year.
-In some parts of the states, scallop season will remain open late into September.
+Scallop season starts as early as June annually.
+In some parts of the states, scallop season remains open late into September.
 There is nothing like spending a day on the water with family and friends scooping up your daily allotment of Florida Bay Scallops.

 The Rules and Regulations